Welcome to Coders Legacy, a coding site aimed primarily towards aspiring new programmers looking to expand their skill set.

 What is CodersLegacy about?

 As someone who has been coding for almost a decade, it’s my wish to store all the things I’ve learnt throughout my journey.
-I’ve learnt so many things from so many places, I couldn’t possibly remember it all at once.
-As a programming enthusiast, I’m also constantly promoting coding and teaching young coders in hopes of bolstering the coding community.
+I’ve learnt so many things, and from so many places, I couldn’t possibly remember it all at any given point.
+As a programming enthusiast, I’m also constantly promoting coding and teaching young coders in the hopes of bolstering the coding community.

 One issue I faced while programming, and still face to some degree is how difficult certain information can be to find.
 Many sites will casually omit certain details when explaining a certain topic, giving the impression that there is nothing else besides what’s shown on their website.
 It’s fine to not include all the information regarding a certain topic, that’s what documentation is for after all.
-But it would not hurt to include a few extra lines giving a brief overview of what was omitted and a link to it’s documentation.
+But it would not hurt to include a few extra lines giving a brief overview of what was omitted and a link to it’s documentation for the full story.

 Due to this, I never pickup my information from just one place.
-I open up several different sites and sometimes the documentation as well.
-With CodersLegacy, I aim to store everything useful in one place, so that this site will be the only one a user will ever have to visit.
-My goal is to make sure that this will be the only place you ever have to visit.
+I open up several different sites, resources and sometimes the appropriate documentation as well.
+With CodersLegacy, I aim to store everything useful in one place, so that this site will be the only one a user will ever have to visit to learn a certain topic.

 In order to make sure we have all the relevant information, I make sure to go through the documentation for it, start to finish.
 Of course, there is a reason why you’re visiting a site such as this, rather than the documentation.
 It’s because the documentation is stuffed full of information that a beginner might be overwhelmed with.
 Hence, I make it my goal to personally go through the documentation, extracting the most useful information and posting in a user friendly format here.